 Families may purchase books and other school supplies from whichever vendor they choose, although some academies have partnered with particular vendors as a convenience for families.
-Please check with the school office for vendor information.
+Please speak with the Headmaster or School Office staff for information.
 All books must match the ISBNs listed on the website.
 This ensures that students can all follow along on the same page when reading and discussing in class.